-Whole30, Low Carb and Paleo Cauliflower Tabbouleh is totally grain free and gluten free, because it’s made with with cauliflower rice!
+This Cauliflower Tabbouleh is a fun, totally grain-free and gluten-free spin on traditional Tabbouleh, because it’s made with cauliflower rice!
 Simply add in some fresh herbs and veggies, then toss with a garlic and lemon vinaigrette.
-This dish is bursting with all the wonderful flavor of the classic dish!
+This Whole30 and Paleo dish is bursting with all the wonderful flavor of the classic dish!

 One of the fun things about this dish is how you can make it suit your tastes!
 Feel free to customize the herbs and veggies that you add.
 You do you!

 - Some people hate cilantro, I get it (well not really, but I won’t judge you if you hate it).
 Substitute more parsley or extra mint.